 \$915,330: This budget includes funding for all positions identified within the "Personnel Complement/Position Control" table, as well as adjustments in healthcare expenses, retirement expenses, and increases to a \$17.00/hour minimum wage, if applicable.
 Additionally, this budget includes a five percent (5%) salary increase for all eligible, permanent full and part-time positions.

-- \$187,200 Funding for a contracted Drupal Developer for RVA website - \$23,138 Miscellaneous adjustments to base operations and equipment replacement
+- This budget reflects changes in funding related to: - \$187,200 Funding for a contracted Drupal Developer for RVA website - \$23,138 Miscellaneous adjustments to base operations and equipment replacement